newhorizon-tech/dictionary-slackbot/README.md

 ### Deployment

+- Create a new workspace on Slack  (https://www.slack.com/create)
+- Log in to the new workspace
-- Create a bot on Slack website (https://slack.com/intl/en/help/articles/115005265703-Create-a-bot-for-your-workspace)
+- Create a bot on Slack website and add it to your workspace (https://slack.com/services/new/bot)
 - Clone the repository
 - Create a .env file in the root folder of the repository
 - Copy the Slack API Token and assign the token to a variable named "SLACK_API_TOKEN" in the .env file